Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 7- Medications:

-Some medications commonly used to treat high cholesterol and Congestive heart failure include:
+Some medications commonly used to treat high cholesterol and congestive heart failure include:

 • Statins: These medications function by obstructing a substance required by your body to produce cholesterol, thus assisting in reducing your LDL cholesterol levels.

-• Blood pressure medications: If you have high blood pressure, your doctor may prescribe medications to help lower it and reduce your risk of Cardiovascular disease.
+• Blood pressure medications: If you have high blood pressure, your doctor may prescribe medications to help lower it and reduce your risk of cardiovascular disease.

 • Aspirin: Taking low-dose aspirin daily can help

 • Surgery: In some cases, surgery may be necessary to treat heart disease.
-This includes procedures such as angioplasty and stenting, Heart procedures like bypass surgery, and valve replacement is examples.
+This includes procedures such as angioplasty and stenting, heart procedures like bypass surgery, and valve replacement is examples.

-• Regular checkups: It’s essential to get regular checkups and screenings to monitor your heart health, especially if you have Abnormal cholesterol levels or Cardiovascular disease risk factors.
+• Regular checkups: It’s essential to get regular checkups and screenings to monitor your heart health, especially if you have abnormal cholesterol levels or cardiovascular disease risk factors.
 Your doctor may recommend blood tests, electrocardiograms, stress tests, or other diagnostic tests to assess your heart health.

 What the Research Says about High Cholesterol and Heart Disease